 Tenants have a responsibility to uphold their end of the rental agreement by making rent payments on time and following all terms outlined in the rental contract.

-They are expected to keep the unit clean and sanitary, maintain dwelling unit, and avoid causing any intentional damage.
 If they plan to terminate the rental agreement, periodic tenancy or break a fixed-term lease, they must notify the landlord in advance.

 Tenants should also allow the landlord to enter the unit for valid reasons, respect the peace and quiet of the neighborhood, and ensure any required fees under the contracts are paid within the designated time frame.